Sorry, no posts matched your criteria.

 In particular, global economics can have a drastic effect on gold.
 Put simply, gold earns no interest, and thus tends to fare better when interest rates are lower; conversely, when interest rates are higher, it becomes less desirable as an investment.

-Interestingly, that relationship has been less visible in 2017.
-In March, the US Federal Reserve raised interest rates for the second time in three months, and rather than sinking the gold price increased.
-Experts have suggested that the reason the hike did not result in a gold price decline is that it was already “baked into” the market — in other words, traders had been anticipating an increase for some time.
+Interestingly, that relationship has been less visible in recent years.
+In March, the US Federal Reserve raised interest rates for the sixth time in three years, and rather than sinking the gold price increased.
+Experts have suggested that the reason the hike did not result in a gold price decline is that it was already “baked into” the market — in other words, traders had been anticipating an increase.

-Gold is also often used by investors as a safe haven in times of economic and political turmoil.
-There are countless instances of investors flocking to gold in times of uncertainty, with one being last year’s Brexit.
-Gold and gold stocks were flying high after the event as investors took cover.
+Gold investing is also often favored by investors as a safe haven in times of economic and political turmoil.
+There are countless instances of people flocking to gold investing in times of uncertainty — for example, gold and gold stocks got a bump after US President Donald Trump canceled a meeting with the leader of North Korea, and again when Trump told Russia to “get ready” for US missiles fired at Syria.

 Gold investing: The future

 While the gold price may be lower than investors would like, it’s clear that interest in the metal remains strong around the world.
-Those keen on investing in gold would do well to remember that like most markets, the gold sector is cyclical, meaning that what goes down must eventually rise again.
+Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that what goes down must eventually rise again — although by how much is anyone’s guess.